 We stay at the Beachfront Hotel for two nights and dine in this evening.

 We visit Ross, renowned for a 3.09kg gold nugget found there in 1909.
-At Okarito we take an hour’s cruise on the lagoon looking out for birdlife in untouched wetlands bordered by ancient forest giants.
+At Okarito we take an hour’s cruise with Swade out on the lagoon looking out for birdlife in untouched wetlands bordered by ancient forest giants.

-Travel along country roads to the old gold mining towns of Stafford, Goldsborough and in Kumara stop for lunch at the Theatre Royal Hotel, a fully restored goldminers’ hotel.
+Travel along country roads to the old gold mining towns of Stafford, Goldsborough and in Kumara stop at the Theatre Royal Hotel, a fully restored goldminers’ hotel.

 Some great news… while we wait for international borders to re-open, there is no better time to see a bit of our own backyard and help our local communities get back to business.